How to Build Credit History from Scratch

 Can you talk a little more about how to get started doing credit card arbitrage, like the basics?
 I just discovered this and am still trying to get my head around how you get the cash from the cards to invest.
 I think you are supposed to charge your monthly expenses and then take that money you saved and invest it?
 Is that correct?
 Also, How does one go about getting all these credit cards without tanking your credit score and then getting denied by any more cards in the future?
 I have 2 credit cards with low limits, each around $2,500.
 Those won’t work.
 And do you need to get the checks from the card companies for this to work?
 Impressed by what you’ve done here, just want to know the initial details on how to get started.
 Thanks!

-There are lots of great online resources to learn about credit.
-Instead of changing just a few words in the same content, I show you how we start out with no credit score at all.
-Let me bring those old posts from a blog called SoCal Credit Card.
-I have been tracking a credit journey of 4 people over the course of years.
+There are numerous excellent online resources to learn about credit.
+Rather than simply rephrasing existing content, I’ll show you how to start with no credit score at all.
+Let me share some old posts from a blog called SoCal Credit Card.
+I have been tracking the credit journey of four individuals over several years.

 This is a list of credit cards and limits for the same individuals as of April 2015.
-I had this blog from 2009 to 2015 until GoDaddy screwed up my domain registration.
-I will salvage some contents back to this blog in the future.
+I maintained this blog from 2009 to 2015 until GoDaddy encountered issues with my domain registration.
+I plan to restore some content to this blog in the future.

-Review these resources and create your own strategy.
-Things change quickly, but the basics of a credit scoring system never change.
-The goal is to have a $300,000 cashable credit limit from major banks.
+Review these resources and develop your own strategy.
+While things change rapidly, the fundamentals of the credit scoring system remain constant.
+The objective is to achieve a $300,000 cashable credit limit from major banks.

 How to Increase Credit Limit

 Getting approved for a credit card depends heavily on your credit score and recent activities in your credit report.
-What about credit limit?
-There are 2 things that matter: total revolving credit limit and annual income.
+Regarding credit limits, there are two key factors that matter: total revolving credit limit and annual income.

 Total Revolving Credit Limit

-Some banks are easy to get a credit limit increase, some are not.
-American Express and Citi are the 2 banks that help boost your total revolving credit limit.
-I will cover details on each bank in the next section.
+Some banks make it easy to obtain credit limit increases, while others do not.
+American Express and Citi are the two banks that help boost your total revolving credit limit.
+I will cover details on each bank in the following section.

 Annual Income

-Your annual income matters to your credit limit.
-If you do not work, put a random company name (i.e. Twitter, Inc.) and find a favorite job title on the career listing page.
-Copy and paste the mailing address and phone number from their corporate website.
-Make sure it is a real company. $250,000 annual household income will be enough.
-Banks never verify income and employment.
-Do same for your partner.
-The key is to stay consistent.
-Set your story down and use the same profile for all future credit card application and limit increase requests.
+Your annual income significantly impacts your credit limit.
+If you are not employed, you can use a legitimate company name (e.g., Twitter, Inc.) and select a job title from their career listing page.
+Copy the mailing address and phone number from their corporate website.
+Ensure it is a real company.
+A $250,000 annual household income should be sufficient.
+Banks typically do not verify income and employment information.
+Apply the same approach for your partner.
+The key is consistency—establish your profile and use the same information for all future credit card applications and limit increase requests.

 American Express

-Amex credit cards are not for a balance transfer.
+Amex credit cards are not suitable for balance transfers.
 You can only transfer 50% of your assigned credit limit, up to a maximum of $7,500, whichever is less.
-Amex should be used to increase the total amount of revolving credit, which will lower your credit utilization ratio when you have massive balance transfers.
-You can request up to 3x of your current limit.
-It is very easy to reach $30,000 limit per card.
+Amex should be used to increase the total amount of revolving credit, which will lower your credit utilization ratio when you have substantial balance transfers.
+You can request up to 3x your current limit.
+It is very easy to reach a $30,000 limit per card.

 Bank of America

 You should apply for a new card rather than requesting a credit line increase.
-This way, you will also get the sign-up bonus.
-Just be careful with the 2/3/4 rule when you apply.
-Bank of America cares your credit allocation rather than the individual limit.
-My average credit card limit on each card is about $20,000, and the total credit limit on all of my credit cards combined is about $80,000.
+This approach allows you to also receive the sign-up bonus.
+Be mindful of the 2/3/4 rule when applying.
+Bank of America focuses on your total credit allocation rather than individual limits.
+My average credit card limit on each card is approximately $20,000, and the total credit limit across all of my credit cards combined is about $80,000.

 Barclaycard

-Easy to reach $20,000 limit.
+Easy to reach a $20,000 limit.
 Request a credit increase as soon as you receive a new card.
-I increased my credit limit from $5,000 to $20,000 this way.
+I increased my credit limit from $5,000 to $20,000 using this method.
 Note that the maximum balance transfer amount is $20,000 per account, not per credit card.

 Capital One

 I am not familiar with Capital One.
-It seems not very easy to get $20,000+ limit if your initial limit is low.
+It appears challenging to obtain a $20,000+ limit if your initial limit is low.

 Chase

 You should apply for a new card rather than requesting a credit line increase.
-Make sure to request a product change before you apply a same card, or you will not get the sign-up bonus.
-Just be careful with the 2/30 Rule & 5/24 Rule.
+Ensure you request a product change before applying for the same card, or you will not receive the sign-up bonus.
+Be mindful of the 2/30 Rule and the 5/24 Rule.

-For the Chase Slate and Chase Sapphire Preferred, request a product change to the Chase Freedom when you are done with the sign-up bonus.
+For the Chase Slate and Chase Sapphire Preferred, request a product change to the Chase Freedom when you have completed the sign-up bonus requirements.

 Citi

-Super easy to request.
+Very easy to request increases.
 Like Barclaycard, request a credit increase as soon as you receive a new card.
-I increased my credit limit from $7,000 to $25,000 this way.
-Be careful with the 8/65 rule.
+I increased my credit limit from $7,000 to $25,000 using this method.
+Be mindful of the 8/65 rule.

 Discover